OUR POPULATION CONTINUES TO GROW SLOWLY

 How Are We Doing?

-More people are moving to Solano County than are leaving.
-For the first time since 2004, foreign in-migration outpaced domestic out-migration resulting in a positive net migration.
-Net migration includes all legal foreign immigrants, residents who left California to live abroad, and domestic migration, the balance of people moving to and from the region from within the United States.
+Natural change, due to births a nd deat hs, is currently driving population growth.
+Solano County has maintained positive population growth despite continuing negative n et migration for the last four years.
+Net migration includes all legal foreign immigrants, residents who left California to live abroad, and do mestic migration, the balance of people moving to and from the region from withi n the United States.